kazuhikoarase/wschat/README.md

     }
 ```

-Create a servlet extends FileServlet.
+Create a servlet extends FileServlet and modify web.xml with your servlet.

 ```java
 public class MyFileServlet extends wschat.servlet.FileServlet {